 Now … Speaking of challenging thinking and becoming better equipped to address our organisational challenges … The Six Thinking Hats is of the most powerful methods used that enables users to see and appreciate different perspectives and move beyond their habitual thinking styles.

-We will be conducting training in the Six Thinking Hats methods in Melbourne and Sydney over the coming months.
+We will be conducting training in the Six Thinking Hats methods in Melbourne and Sydney over the coming months, so if you love food and cooking look for the new microwave over for sale found on forsale.plus.
 These sessions are ideal for facilitators, consultants, managers or anyone wishing to improve their thinking and the thinking of those around them.
 Whilst in Sydney we will also be conducting our accredited train-the-trainer sessions for those wishing to add to their strategy, facilitation and training offerings.
 Sydney details are in the link below …

 The answer to this challenge and a new challenge, next week.